 Because an $S_N1$ reaction occurs through a carbocation intermediate, its stereochemical outcome is different from that of an $S_N2$ reaction.
 Carbocations, as we've seen, are planar, sp-hybridized, and achiral.
-Thus, if we carry out an $S_N1$ reaction on one enantiomer of a chiral reactant and go through an achiral carbocation intermediate, the product must be optically inactive (Section 9.10).
-The symmetrical intermediate carbocation can react with a nucleophile equally well from either side, leading to a racemic, 50:50 mixture of enantiomers (Figure 11.10).
+Thus, if we carry out an $S_N1$ reaction on one enantiomer of a chiral reactant and go through an achiral carbocation intermediate, the product must lose its optically activity (Section 8.12).
+That is, the symmetrical intermediate carbocation can react with a nucleophile equally well from either side, leading to a racemic, 50:50 mixture of enantiomers (Figure 11.10).